Complete Guide

 Comparing New Zealand's Top Car Insurance Providers

 New Zealand has a competitive car insurance market with over 20 providers.
-We've compared the top four insurers that collectively hold about 60% of the market share.
-Each has different strengths, and the "best" provider often depends on your specific circumstances.
+Below are four of the largest car insurers operating in New Zealand.
+Each has different strengths, and the right provider often depends on your specific circumstances.

 AA Insurance - Best for AA Members